sergey-fedorov/demo-shop/README.md

 One of the challenges is a communication between consumer and provider to share the updated contract file.

 ### Component tests
-Focus on the service as a separate component with mocked integrations  (Controller layer).
+Focus on the service as a separate component with mocked integrations.

 Mocking: yes <br/>
-Tools: Mockito, MockMvc
+Tools: Testcontainers, WireMock

 ### End-to-end tests
 Focus on the behavior of the fully integrated system.